wp-plugins/wp-conditional-captcha/readme.txt

 Yes, but not any more.
 The TypePad Antispam plugin hasn't been updated in over 4 years, and is not compatible with the latest version of WordPress.

 == Changelog ==

+= 3.4 =
+* Added a basic mode.
+The plugin no longer needs Akismet in order to work!

 = 3.3 =
 * Added some options to tweaks Akismet's behaviour: prevent history and prevent checking comments from logged-in users